yl20633144/Symbolic-Distillation-of-Neural-Networks/README.md

 [![License](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-This project is the submission of the Data Analysis Project as part of the MPhil in Data Intensive Science at the University of Cambridge.
-The primary objective of this project is to reproduce the results presented in [Discovering Symbolic Models from Deep Learning with Inductive Biases](https://arxiv.org/abs/2006.11287), and its corresponding implementation [(GitHub repository)](https://github.com/MilesCranmer/symbolic_deep_learning).
+This project is the submission of the Data Analysis Project as part of the MPhil in Data Intensive Science (Dissertation) at the University of Cambridge.
+The primary objective of this project has two parts:

+1. To reproduce the results presented in [Discovering Symbolic Models from Deep Learning with Inductive Biases](https://arxiv.org/abs/2006.11287), and its corresponding implementation [(GitHub repository)](https://github.com/MilesCranmer/symbolic_deep_learning).
+This mainly involves recovering analytical force laws from learned message representations by combining Graph Neural Networks (GNNs) with symbolic regression.

+2. Extension — We conduct an in-depth study of how message channels encode physical information.
+In particular, we investigate whether the edge-message space yields representations that align with true physical laws, and we illustrate that the underlying encoding mechanism is not fully transparent.

+The project provides insights into the interpretability of deep neural networks, especially in scientific applications.

 ## Data